code4romania/rvm-api/README.md

 ## Development

-    # Only the first time
+    # To bootstrap the project (Run this only once), run the following commands in your shell:

     ./dev/composer.sh update
     cp src/.env.example src/.env